sltc2024/sltc2024.github.io/index.md

 The preliminary program is available [here](https://sltc2024.github.io/schema.html).
 The main conference will start on the 27. at 13:00 and end on the 28. at 17:00.
 For workshop programs, we refer to their respective websites.

+We will be in the B-building at Campus Valla, best accessed via entrance [27](https://link.mazemap.com/YTslGjcU) or [27C](https://link.mazemap.com/9vvAa1q7).
+All oral presentations take place in the [Ada Lovelace](https://link.mazemap.com/jbZlc2rS) lecture hall, and poster sessions and coffee breaks in [Ljusgården](https://link.mazemap.com/8HwwYcHB).

 ### Workshops

 SLTC 2024 traditionally hosts selected workshops on relevant topics.
 This year, we have four workshops taking place on the 29th of November: